Ashrafs-Tech/Ashrafs-Tech/README.md

 <h2> Little more about me</h2>

-- 🔭 I’m currently working on more projects
+- 🔭 I’m currently working on more projects.
 - 🌱 I’m currently learning the Network+.
-- ⚡ Fun fact: I like learning about history and gaming.
+- ⚡ Fun fact: I like learning about history and cooking.

 <h2> 🤳 Connect with me on LinkedIn</h2>